 - Bogleheads® international chapters

-- Bogleheads® conferences and
+- Bogleheads® conferences and books.

 The John C. Bogle Center for Financial Literacy is a 501(c)(3) nonprofit organization.
 At boglecenter.net, your tax deductible contributions are greatly appreciated.
 Thank you again, everyone for showing up today, I look forward to seeing you all again next Thursday, April 1st at 5:30 PM Eastern Time, where we’ll have Larry Swedroe discussing his new book on sustainable investing.
 Until then, have a great week.